schultjw/03_Queue_Lab/README.md

 #### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?
 Most of my confusion from this exercise did not stem from the logic or difficulty of the problems; I spent most of my time figuring out C++ syntax and correcting syntactic issues.
 The exceptions were a bit confusing and the grow() method was the most difficult.
 As always the best advice is to start the homework early.
 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
+//#include "Queue.h"
+//class ArrayQueue : public Queue <T> // These lines would be included in the ArrayQueue header file
 #### 5. What is the purpose of "templates" in C++?
+The purpose of templates in C++ is that we can use them to define a class without specifying the actual data type being used until later.
+This allows us to use many different data types for the same class.
 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+int* example = new int[10];
 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+The purpose of a class destructor in C++ is to ensure that any dynamically allocated memory is de-allocated when it falls out of scope.
+Meaning that if we have allocated memory during our programs, we need to be sure to free up that memory again after we are done using it or this could cause memory leak issues.
+Java does not require destructors because the object data is allocated on the heap(Most the time I believe) and has its own "garbage collector" that cleans up any allocated memory.